What is SDL?

 - Any national or provincial public entity, if 80% or more of its expenditure is paid directly or indirectly from funds voted by Parliament.
 (These employers must budget for an amount equal to the due for training and education of their employees).

-- Any public benefit organisation (PBO), exempt from paying Income Tax in terms of Section 10(1) (cN) of the Income Tax Act No.58 of 1962, which only carries on certain welfare, humanitarian, health care, religion, belief or philosophy public benefit activities or only provides funds to a PBO and to whom a letter of exemption has been issued by the Tax Exemption Unit (TEU).
+- Any public benefit organisation (PBO), exempt from paying Income Tax in terms of Section 10(1) (cN) of the Income Tax Act No.58 of 1962, which only carries on certain educational, welfare, humanitarian, health care, religion, belief or philosophy public benefit activities or only provides funds to these PBO and to whom a letter of exemption has been issued by the Tax Exemption Unit (TEU).

 - Any employer whose total remuneration subject to SDL (leviable amount) paid/due to all its employees over the next 12 month period won’t exceed R500 000.
 If this is the reason for exemption, these types of employers are not required to register to pay SDL.